Can frugal living save you money? Absolutely it can.

 Convenience foods and ready dinners are very convenient but they cost much more than making them yourself and they usually have a lot of ingredients and additives you wouldn’t put in your food if you had a choice.

 You don’t need to be a top chef to make tasty meals and you don’t need a different recipe for every day of the year.
+Cooking from scratch will save you money every time.
 These posts can help you with recipe inspiration:

 Batch cooking has saved me so many times.
 Who hasn’t come home from work drained of every ounce of energy?
 Starting a meal from scratch is not going to happen on those days.